Home learning support – information for parents & carers

 - Teachers will use resources provide by the Oak National Academy, White Rose Maths and BBC Bitesize, as well as other resources identified by school curriculum leaders.

-- Teachers will upload weekly learning packs on the school website.
-The packs can then be accessed at home, printed by staff who are on site, ready for parents to collect or staff can deliver to homes.
+- Teachers will print out weekly learning packs.
+The packs can then be printed by staff who are on site, ready for parents to collect or staff can deliver to homes.

 - Teachers will outline the work daily via their class activity page.